LeeMorinUCF/Hidden_Comp_Risks/LPM/males/README.md

 ### Drivers' History

-A new categorical variable was added to capture the number of demerit points that a driver has accumulated over the past two years.
+A new categorical variable ```curr_pts_grp``` was added to capture the number of demerit points that a driver has accumulated over the past two years.
 This was simple to calculate for the violation events.
 For the non-events, an aggregate calculation was performed to take an inventory of the population of drivers with different point histories for each sex and age category.
 To reduce the computational burden, the violation history was aggregated into the number of points for point levels 0-10, and in categories 11-20, 21-30 and 30-150, 150 being the highest observed.
-Roughly 30% of the driver-days, drivers have no point history.
+In roughly 35% of the driver-days, drivers have no point history.
-A further 40% have up to 10 demerit points in the last two years.
+A further 45% have up to 10 demerit points in the last two years.
 The 11-20 category accounts for the next decile.
 The remaining decile  is split 7-3% between the next two categories, 21-30 and 30-150, respectively.